 Visitors were asking what their kids should weigh and how many calories they should eat for growth.
-Like any dietitian, Joanne Larsen manually calculated weight and calorie targets for kids.
+Like most dietitians, Joanne Larsen manually calculated weight and calorie targets for kids.

 Understanding the Healthy Kid Calculator® Design:

-The Healthy Kid Calculator® incorporates the latest height / weight tables by age and calorie requirements using proprietary algorithms designed to solve the problems “is my kid at a healthy weight for their height and how much should they eat”.
+The Healthy Kid Calculator® incorporates the latest height/weight tables by age and calorie requirements using proprietary algorithms designed to solve the problems “is my kid at a healthy weight for their height and how much should they eat”.
 It works for every kid short or tall for age, underweight or overweight for age, kids with amputated limbs and kids with eating disorders.
-It works using US or metric measurements.
+It works using Uthe .S. or metric measurements.